 In my lab we not only do experiments and collect data but we also use mathematics and computational biology to figure out how best to maintain biodiversity.
 Central questions include how species will respond to climate change, why species go extinct, and how invasive species spread.
-A more technical description of my research: My research interest is spatio-temporal population dynamics, which I study by developing mathematical models and connecting these models to data.
-I'm particularly interested in how processes such as competition, predation, and spatial spread are affected by spatial and temporal variation in the environment and by randomness intrinsic to individuals.
+A more technical description of my research: I study spatio-temporal population dynamics by developing mathematical models and connecting these models to data.
+I'm particularly interested in how processes such as competition, predation, and spatial spread interact with spatial and temporal variation in the environment and by randomness intrinsic to individuals.
 Heterogeneity and stochasticity (a fancy word for randomness) are the technical keywords.
-I work with stochastic models and I use likelihood and Bayesian statistical approaches to fit these to experimental data.
+I work with stochastic models and I use likelihood and Bayesian statistical approaches to connect models to data.

 Species range limits and climate change

 For every species, there are limits to where it is found.

 Understanding what sets range limits and their variability is

 vital for understanding and forecasting how species will

 respond to climate change.
 For example, how fast can species'

 ranges adjust to a changing climate and to increased

 project on single species dynamics, I have started a new

 my colleague Alan